This is Auggie the Doggie, a 13 month old Bernedoodle at the time we began this little experiment in learning about and using Dog Speech Buttons.

 And that is what pushed me over the edge.
 Seeing someone else do it and use it, and being able to order the supplies instead of trying to recreate it myself.

-As an added bonus, my daughter is something of a professional sticker maker (you can find her stickers on Etsy) and she kindly sketched out, and printed, custom stickers for this family experiment.
+As an added bonus, my daughter is something of a professional sticker maker (you used to be able to find her stickers on Etsy) and she kindly sketched out, and printed, custom stickers for this family experiment.
 I am not delusional and have no doubt that the stickers are more for the humans than the canine learner, but on the other hand… maybe Auggie will learn to distinguish between the different pictures after all!

 I received my FluentPet package on a Friday and gave myself the weekend to read up a bit more about the process, and to my disappointment, didn’t find nearly as much information as I would have liked.